BSidesSF/bsidessf.github.io/cfp/sample-submission.md

 **8. Previous experience**

 We have presented at BSides SF before.
 We have also delivered presentations at DefCon, Blackhat, The Gathering of The Shmoo, and InfoSec Anonymous

-**9. List of facilities requested**

-We need to be able to project 2 different systems at one time for our demonstration.
-Please let us know if that's a problem as we'll retool our demo to accommodate one screen.